-Most importantly, let’s figure out why it works and how it can help your situation!
+Most importantly, let’s figure out why the cash envelope system works and how it can help your situation!

 Who is Dave Ramsey?

 Pictured below are my family with Dave on a recent visit to his studios outside of Nashville.

 Dave Ramsey is host of the long-running Dave Ramsey show heard on radios nationwide as well as in podcast form.
 He’s a frequent guest on all the major network news channels.
 And he’s also a New York Times best selling author.